YunfeiZHAO/blog/source/_posts/GSOC1-singularity.md

 ---
-title: GSOC week0 - Singularity
+title: GSOC week1 - Singularity - (May 24, 2021 - May 30, 2021)
 date: 2021-05-30 12:13:53
 category: GSOC 2021 Redhen
 tags: [HPC]
-excerpt: Community bonding period with Redhen during Google Summer of Code 2021.
-An introduction to the community, my project and Singularity on HPC.
-(May 17, 2021 - May 30, 2021)
+excerpt: 'Community bonding period with Redhen during Google Summer of Code 2021.
+An introduction to Singularity and setup Singularity on HPC.
+(May 24, 2021 - May 30, 2021)'

 index_img: /img/singularity/singularity.png
 banner_img: /img/GSOC_2021/gsoc2021.png
 comment: disqus